BOTZ Covered Call Strategy

 BOTZ (Global X - Robotics & Artificial Intelligence ETF), in the Financial Services sector, (Asset Management - Global industry), listed on NASDAQ.

-The Global X Robotics & Artificial Intelligence ETF (BOTZ) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Indxx Global Robotics & Artificial Intelligence Thematic Index.
+The Global X Robotics & Artificial Intelligence ETF (BOTZ) is designed to mirror the financial performance, specifically the capital gains and income generated, of the Indxx Global Robotics & Artificial Intelligence Thematic Index.
+This objective is pursued before the deduction of any associated fund fees and operating expenses.

 What is a covered call on BOTZ?